Worldwide Guide to Women in Leadership

 1190-1203 Politically Influential Countess Aleid van Kleef

 Also known as Adelheid von Kleve, she had a prominent position in the administration of the County.
 She is the first Countess of Holland who was always mentioned as gravin in stead of "wife" (uxor or coniunx) and very often co-signed decrees with her husband, and her husband might have prepared her for the role as regent of their three daughters.
 1195 she commanded an army against her brother-in-law, Willem, who attacked Holland.
 When her husband became seriously ill in 1203 she married her youngest and only surviving daughter, Ada, off to Count Lodewijk van Loon, hoping to exclude Willem as possible successor, but instead a succession-war between her and Willem followed.
 She continued to use the title of Countess of Holland, even after Willem had asumed the title in 1210.
-It is not known where she spend the last years of her life. (d. ca. 1238).
+It is not known where she spend the last years of her life. (d. circa 1238).

 1203-05/08 Countess Regnant Ada of Holland-Zeeland